titansarus/amirmahdi-namjoo/content/home/voluntary.md

     date_start: '2020-01-01'
     date_end: '2020-01-01'
     description: |2-
-        * DataDays is an event and tournament held by the SSC.
-In this events which teams of participants compete to solve a data science problem.
-The teams are given a dataset and a problem statement, and they have to analyze the data and come up with a solution.
+        * The ICPC International Collegiate Programming Contest, known as the ICPC, is an annual multi-tiered competitive programming competition among the universities of the world.

         * I was on the technical staff of the ICPC Asia -West Continent Final Contest (Tehran Site).